2. User interfaces

 workspace.

-existing ones or to work with the Blank
+existing ones or working with the Blank

 one (default).